Sagarkumar6204/Finance-Backend/README.md

 Base URL: https://finance-backend-yirw.onrender.com
 > This backend is fully deployed and ready for testing using Postman.

+> Note: This API is hosted on a free-tier service.
+As a result, the first request may take a few seconds due to server cold starts.
+Subsequent requests will be faster.

 A scalable and production-grade backend system designed for managing financial transactions with **secure authentication**, **Role-Based & Permission-Based Access Control**, and **high-performance data processing**.

  This project demonstrates strong fundamentals in: